Wines for Beer Drinkers

 The rich, dark porter and stouts are great!
 But the Jetbird Merlot from Bright Cellars is a great alternative.
 The flavor notes of red berries, baking spices, and violets are similar to the flavors in porters and stouts.

 If you like Saison or Sour Ale…

 If you love the mouth-puckering taste of a Saison or sour ale, try a rosé or a light-bodied red wine like Beaujolais.
 A dry rosé, particularly one made with Tempranillo or Syrah grapes, has bright flavors and sometimes a hint of spice.
 Beaujolais is made with Gamay grapes, and has bright notes of candied fruit and sometimes banana.

-Bright Cellars’ Rosé of Cabernet Sauvignon 2019 is a beautiful pink wine is a perfect replacement for a Saison or Sour Ale.
-The flavors of strawberry, tangerine, and honey will leave a slight puckering taste on your lips just like the beer.
+Bright Cellars’ Mise en Abyme Red Blend is a beautiful Bordeaux-style red blend and a perfect replacement for a Saison or Sour Ale.
+The flavors of red fruits, dried herbs and earthy aromas will leave a slight puckering taste on your lips just like the beer.

 If you like Lambic…